BY Dr. K. Jamanadas.

-In the pendal, there as only one photo, and that was of M. Gandhi, so it seems, dalit leaders including Dr. Ambedkar had yet to be disillusioned by Gandhi.
-At the meeting there was Babasaheb’s historical speech.
-The main points of speech were:
+In the pendal, there as only one photo, and that was of M. Gandhi, so it seems, dalit leaders including Dr. Ambedkar had yet to be disillusioned at Gandhi.
+At the meeting there was Babasahib’s historical speech.
+The main points of speech:

 He further declared, that if unfortunately, this burning of Manusmruti does not result in destruction of “Brahmanya”, we will have to either burn the “brahmanya-grast” people (i.e. affected by brahmanism), or renounce Hinduism.

 Let all of us pay tribute to this great day.